 Adequate provision for safe and accessible off-road parking and loading spaces shall be provided to avoid parking of vehicles on public roads by persons connected with or visiting the use, except in areas where on-road parking may be encouraged.

-All parking and service areas shall be screened at all seasons of the year from the view of adjacent residential lots and roads, and the general landscaping of the site shall be in character with that generally prevailing in the neighborhood.
-Such landscaping shall include the preservation of existing trees to the maximum extent practicable.

 All proposed buildings, structures, equipment, and material activity areas shall be readily accessible for fire, emergency services and police protection.

-The character and appearance of the proposed use, Buildings, structures, lighting, and outdoor signs shall be in general harmony with the character and appearance of the surrounding neighborhood.
-These uses shall not be more objectionable to nearby properties by reason of noise, fumes, vibration or light than would the operations of any permitted principal use.
+Buildings, structures, lighting, and outdoor signs shall not be more objectionable to nearby properties by reason of noise, fumes, vibration or light than would the operations of any permitted principal use.
 In addition, they shall not adversely affect the general welfare of the inhabitants of the Town of Taghkanic, such determination to be made by the Town Planning Board.

 New uses on pre-existing non-conforming lots of record shall meet the prescribed Area and Bulk Requirements for the Zoning District in which it is located.
 This shall include but is not limited to setbacks, maximum height, environmental and open space standards, required off-road parking, lighting, noise, and sign regulations.